OSLC/developing-oslc-applications/_harp/iotp_adaptor/dialogs.md

 ```
 The @OslcDialog annotation defines the selection dialog, and the selector method will be invoked when a client makes an HTTP GET request on the @Path URL.
 The iotId parameter in the path is the IoT Platform organization id, which corresponds to the service provider we are going to select resources from.
 The terms query parameter contains the Java regular expression that will be used to match against resource titles.

 The GET on the selection dialog is actually done twice, once when the client requests the selection dialog and again when the the user presses the Search button.
-The first GET detects that the terms parameter is null and redirects the request to the [iotpselectiondialogselector.jsp](https://github.com/OSLC/iotp-adaptor/blob/master/CE4IoTConnector/src/main/webapp/com/ibm/oslc/adaptor/iotp/iotpselectiondialogselector.jsp) page.
+The first GET detects that the terms parameter is null and redirects the request to the [iotpselectiondialogselector.jsp](https://github.com/OSLC/iotp-adaptor/blob/master/iotp-adaptor/src/main/webapp/com/ibm/oslc/adaptor/iotp/iotpselectiondialogselector.jsp) page.
 This page dynamically creates the selection dialog as describe in the next section.
 The client application embeds this selection dialog in an HTML iframe of its dialog and the selection dialog is displayed to the user.

 Next the user selects a resource type to search on, enters a Java regular expression in the search field, and presses the Search button.
 This calls the JavaScript search method in the delegatedUItyped.js which does a GET on the selection dialog again, this time with a non-null terms query parameter.

-This time the selector service sees the terms query parameter is not null, and uses the [CE4IoTConnectorManager](https://github.com/OSLC/iotp-adaptor/blob/master/CE4IoTConnector/src/main/java/com/ibm/oslc/adaptor/iotp/CE4IoTConnectorManager.java) RequirementAndChangeRequestAndResourceSelector method to find the matching resources.
-It then dispatches the request to the [iotpselectiondialogselectorresults.jsp](https://github.com/OSLC/iotp-adaptor/blob/master/CE4IoTConnector/src/main/webapp/com/ibm/oslc/adaptor/iotp/iotpselectiondialogselectorresults.jsp) which formulates the selected resources into the oslc:results JSON object which is the entity request body of the GET done by the search JavaScript method.
+This time the selector service sees the terms query parameter is not null, and uses the [iotp-adaptorManager](https://github.com/OSLC/iotp-adaptor/blob/master/iotp-adaptor/src/main/java/com/ibm/oslc/adaptor/iotp/iotp-adaptorManager.java) RequirementAndChangeRequestAndResourceSelector method to find the matching resources.
+It then dispatches the request to the [iotpselectiondialogselectorresults.jsp](https://github.com/OSLC/iotp-adaptor/blob/master/iotp-adaptor/src/main/webapp/com/ibm/oslc/adaptor/iotp/iotpselectiondialogselectorresults.jsp) which formulates the selected resources into the oslc:results JSON object which is the entity request body of the GET done by the search JavaScript method.
 This result is then displayed in the results field in the selection dialog so the user can select the resources.

 The user can now select one or more resources and press the OK button.
 This formulates the window message and send it to the client dialog where the selection is processed.

-You can se all this work in the [selectiondialogsampleclient.jsp](https://github.com/OSLC/iotp-adaptor/blob/master/CE4IoTConnector/src/main/webapp/com/ibm/oslc/adaptor/iotp/selectiondialogsampleclient.jsp) file.
+You can se all this work in the [selectiondialogsampleclient.jsp](https://github.com/OSLC/iotp-adaptor/blob/master/iotp-adaptor/src/main/webapp/com/ibm/oslc/adaptor/iotp/selectiondialogsampleclient.jsp) file.
 This JSP demonstrates what a typical client application would do to use a selection dialog provided by the server.
 It simply displays the titles of the selected resources.

-### CE4IoTConnector Selection Dialog
+### iotp-adaptor Selection Dialog

-CE4IoTConnector uses a single selection dialog for all resources.
+iotp-adaptor uses a single selection dialog for all resources.
 Separate selection dialogs for each resource type would result in a lot of redundant dialogs, and would not provide any means for users to choose what to select.
 This is because the jazz.net apps expect the server's selection dialog to deal with navigating, querying, searching, etc. for its resources inside its selection dialog.

 So generally a server will provide a single selection dialog for each service provider, and that selection dialog will provide some means for allowing users to choose what to select.

-This selection dialog is implemented in [iotpselectiondialogselector.jsp](https://github.com/OSLC/iotp-adaptor/blob/master/CE4IoTConnector/src/main/webapp/com/ibm/oslc/adaptor/iotp/iotpselectiondialogselector.jsp).
+This selection dialog is implemented in [iotpselectiondialogselector.jsp](https://github.com/OSLC/iotp-adaptor/blob/master/iotp-adaptor/src/main/webapp/com/ibm/oslc/adaptor/iotp/iotpselectiondialogselector.jsp).
 It uses a simple HTML select element to provide a drop-down selection list of resource types.
 It then uses the generated search field to search for resources by title, using Java regular expressions for matching.

 ```
 Type: <select id="selectType">